 In the real-time energy market, scheduled imports and exports are defined by the scheduled path, which is the transmission path a market participant selects from the original source to the final sink.
 These scheduled flows are measured at each of PJM's interfaces with neighboring balancing authorities.
-Table 9-19 includes a list of active interfaces in 2022.
+Table 9-19 includes a list of active interfaces in the first nine months of 2022.
 Figure 9-3 shows the approximate geographic location of the interfaces.
-In 2022, PJM had 19 interfaces with neighboring balancing authorities.
+In the first nine months of 2022, PJM had 19 interfaces with neighboring balancing authorities.
 While the Linden (LIND) Interface, the Hudson (HUDS) Interface and the Neptune (NEPT) Interface are separate from the NYIS Interface, all four are interfaces between PJM and the NYISO.
 There are 10 separate interfaces that make up the MISO Interface between PJM and MISO.
 Table 9-3 through Table 9-5 show the real-time energy market scheduled interchange totals at the individual NYISO interfaces, as well as with the NYISO as a whole.
 Similarly, the scheduled interchange totals at the individual interfaces between PJM and MISO are shown, as well as with MISO as a whole.
-Net scheduled interchange in the realtime energy market is shown by interface for 2022 in Table 9-3, while gross scheduled imports and exports are shown in Table 9-4 and Table 9-5.
+Net scheduled interchange in the real-time energy market is shown by interface for the first nine months of 2022 in Table 9-3, while gross scheduled imports and exports are shown in Table 9-4 and Table 9-5.

-In the real-time energy market, in 2022, there were net scheduled exports at 14 of PJM's 19 interfaces.
-The top three net exporting interfaces in the real-time energy market accounted for 44.3 percent of the total net scheduled exports: PJM/MidAmerican Energy Company (MEC) with 16.5 percent, PJM/Cinergy (CIN) with 15.8 percent and PJM/NYIS with 12.0 percent of the net scheduled export volume.
-The four separate interfaces that connect PJM to the NYISO (PJM/NYIS, PJM/NEPT, PJM/HUDS and PJM/ Linden (LIND)) together represented 40.1 percent of the total net PJM scheduled exports in the real-time energy market.
+In the real-time energy market, in the first nine months of 2022, there were net scheduled exports at 15 of PJM's 19 interfaces.
+The top three net exporting interfaces in the real-time energy market accounted for 44.0 percent of the total net scheduled exports: PJM/Cinergy (CIN) with 15.2 percent, PJM/MidAmerican Energy Company (MEC) with 15.1 percent and PJM/NYIS with 13.7 percent of the net scheduled export volume.
+The four separate interfaces that connect PJM to the NYISO (PJM/NYIS, PJM/NEPT, PJM/HUDS and PJM/Linden (LIND)) together represented 39.0 percent of the total net PJM scheduled exports in the real-time energy market.
 There were net scheduled exports in the real-time energy market at eight of the 10 separate interfaces that connect PJM to MISO.
-Those eight exporting interfaces represented 55.5 percent of the total net PJM scheduled exports in the real-time energy market.
+Those eight exporting interfaces represented 54.7 percent of the total net PJM scheduled exports in the real-time energy market.